paschal533/Decentralized-Netflix/README.md

-# Decene Netflix built with moralis and nextJs.
+# Decen Netflix built with moralis and nextJs.